nashjunior/codeChallengeGemography-/readme.md

 #Api Language List
-A simple api REST microservice created using typescript that requests to github api that list the languages used by the 100 trending public repos on GitHub, and for every language, you need to calculate the attributes below 	:backhand_index_pointing_down:
+A simple api REST microservice created using typescript that requests to github api that list the languages used by the 100 trending public repos on GitHub, and for every language, you need to calculate the attributes below :point_down:

 * Number of repos using this language
 * The list of repos using the language